dcooney/react-npm-starter/README.md

 Testing your package locally involves importing the component directly into the demo application.

-With the local development server running, open the `App.tsx` file found in the root of the `src` directory.
-Modify this file accordingly to import the component as you would any other React component and then continue building out the package until the functionality is working as expected.
+With the local development server running:

+1. Open the `App.tsx` file found in the root of the `src` directory.
+2. Import the component as you would any other React component.
+3. Continue building out the package until the functionality is working as expected.

 Read more about [Package Testing](#compiling) below.